Louisville Bankruptcy Attorney

 The Sale of the Home Requires Bankruptcy Court Approval and Appropriate Motions

-The closing costs of the sale and a substantial amount of other information about the sale agreement are required in the motion to approve a sale.
-What they pay and whether there will be money left over to fully fund the repayment plan is just some of the information the bankruptcy judge looks at in deciding to approve a sale.
-The bankruptcy trustee is paid 4.5% of what creditors receive in Western Kentucky, so he will make every effort to make the proceeds part of what creditors obtain.
+In the motion to approve a sale, the involved parties must provide the closing costs of the sale along with a substantial amount of other information about the sale agreement.
+The bankruptcy judge examines what they pay and whether any funds will remain to fully support the repayment plan when deciding to approve a sale.
+The bankruptcy trustee earns 4.5% of what creditors receive in Western Kentucky, so he will make every effort to ensure that the proceeds contribute to what creditors obtain.

 If you had an inheritance or a lottery winning while in a Chapter 13 bankruptcy, the proceeds would be applied to the plan, so the plan percentage would increase.
 Bankruptcy has no ability to force a debtor into paying more than 100%.